bucketheadv/sequel-paginate/README.md

  For example, `paginate @models, left: 5, right: 5, remote: true`.

-Whatever rails or padrino you use, add `include Sequel::Paginate::Model` to your model files, then your can use `ModelName.page(page_no)` to query models the page you want.
+Whatever rails or padrino you use, your can use `ModelName.page(page_no)` to query models the page you want.

 ## Development